dalodeju/AIM_Group_4/README.md

 4. Metaheuristic Algorithms / Genetic Algorithms

-## Prerequisites
-- Java Development Kit (JDK) installed on your system.
-- Basic understanding of Java programming language.

 ## Setup

-1. **Install Eclipse IDE**: Download and install Eclipse IDE for Java Developers from [eclipse.org](https://www.eclipse.org/downloads/packages/).
+1. **Install Eclipse IDE**:

+Download and install Eclipse IDE for Java Developers from [eclipse.org](https://www.eclipse.org/downloads/packages/).

-2. **Install JDK:**  Ensure that you have the JDK installed and properly configured on your system.
+2. **Install JDK:**

+Ensure that you have the JDK installed and properly configured on your system.

-3. **Clone the Repository:**  Clone or download the project repository from this [link](https://github.com/dalodeju/AIM-Group-4.git).
+3. **Clone the Repository:**

+Clone or download the project repository from this [link](https://github.com/dalodeju/AIM-Group-4.git).

 ## Program Execution
 1. Navigate to the project directory.
-2. To compile each algorithm you may use the following command:
+2. You may use the following commands to compile each Algorithm:

 - Greedy Algorithms (First Fit / Best Fit / Next Fit)
    ```